aldo-gutierrez/bitmasksorter/README.md

 | Plausible Average/Median: |     64 | 0000000001000000 |
 | Bits Used (K):            |      7 | 0000000001111111 |

-For this case We can do a Count Sort with a Count array of 128 for values  0 to 127.
+For this case we can do a Count Sort with a Count array of 128 values:  0 to 127.

-Another example, if the list contains the numbers 85, 84, 21 and 5 the mask is 1010001, only the bits that change are part of the mask in this case 3 bits
+If the list contains the numbers 85, 84, 21 and 5 then the mask is 1010001,
+only the bits that change are part of the mask, in this case only 3 bits

 |        Number |             Bits |     Changing Bits |
 |--------------:|-----------------:|------------------:|